The Chart for Yamana Gold Inc. (AUY) Is Flashing Mixed Signals

 Barclays gave a rating of “Equal Weight” to AUY, setting the target price at $5.50 in the report published on January 06th of the previous year.

-During the last 5 trading sessions, AUY fell by -6.84%, which changed the moving average for the period of 200-days by +13.25% in comparison to the 20-day moving average, which settled at $4.55.
-In addition, Yamana Gold Inc. saw 3.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AUY fell by -4.27%, which changed the moving average for the period of 200-days by unch in comparison to the 20-day moving average, which settled at $4.42.
+In addition, Yamana Gold Inc. saw -4.27% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AUY